 Ventures and products Jim developed generated several billion dollars lifetime revenue to date.

 Jim was an Entrepreneur-in-Residence at the University of Arizona and the University of Oregon, and a MOOT Corp Fellow at the University of Texas.
 Named a University of Arizona Eller College of Management Entrepreneurial Fellow, he was inducted into the UA Entrepreneurship Hall of Fame.
 He's been a technology venture development mentor, instructor, and keynote speaker for corporate clients, business organizations, and higher-education institutions worldwide.

-Jim's first career in radio and television broadcasting helped fund his education at the University of Wisconsin (Madison and Parkside).
+Through his first career in radio and television broadcasting, Jim financed his engineering and business management education at the University of Wisconsin (Madison and Parkside).

 His favorite saying: Save Swing Jazz, Pelicans, and Oxford Commas!